 - 1. DC batteries associated with the protective relay system shall have a high degree of reliability. - 2.
-Two batteries each with its own charger should be provided at each location.
-An acceptable alternative is one battery with two separately protected branches.
-The systems protecting a zone shall be supplied from the separate sources or branches.
-For a new facility, two batteries shall be required in locations that remote backup clearing of lines and substation faults is not achieved.
-Where only one battery is used, remote backup clearing of line and substation faults is required. - 3.
+Two (2) batteries each with its own charger should be provided at each location.
+An acceptable alternative is one (1) battery with two (2) separately protected branches.
+The two (2) protective relay systems protecting a zone shall be supplied from the separate batteries or branches.
+For a new transmission Facilities at 100 kV and above, two (2) batteries shall be required in locations that remote backup clearing of lines and substation faults is not achieved.
+For new or upgraded transmission Facilities at 200 kV and above with two (2) or more transmission voltage circuit breakers, two (2) batteries each with its own charger, are required. - 3.
 Each battery shall have sufficient capacity to permit operation of the station, in the event of a loss of its battery charger or the AC supply source, for the period of time necessary to transfer the load to the other battery or to re-establish the supply source.
-Each battery and its associated charger shall have sufficient capacity to supply its share of the DC load of the station. - 4.
+Each battery and its associated charger shall have sufficient capacity to supply its share of the DC Load of the station. - 4.
 A fault at the battery terminals can only be interrupted by a mid-bank protective device.
 If a mid-bank protective device is not used, then the connections between the battery terminals and the main protective devices shall possess the highest possible degree of reliability. - 5.
-The battery chargers and all associated circuits shall be protected against short circuits.
+Battery chargers and all associated circuits shall be protected against short circuits.
 All protective devices shall be coordinated to minimize the number of DC circuits interrupted. - 6.
 The regulation of DC voltage shall be designed such that, under all possible loading conditions, voltage within acceptable limits will be supplied to all devices. - 7.
 DC systems shall be monitored to detect abnormal voltage levels, both high and low, DC grounds, and loss of AC to the battery chargers.
 Loss of DC to relay schemes shall be alarmed.
-Also, where possible the loss of AC to the battery chargers and loss of DC should be provided as SCADA alarm inputs. - 8.
-DC systems shall be designed to minimize AC ripple and voltage transients. - 9.
+Also, where possible the loss of AC to the battery chargers and loss of DC should be provided as SCADA alarm inputs.

+- 8. DC systems shall be designed to minimize AC ripple and voltage transients. - 9.
 The DC circuit protective devices used shall have published DC interrupting ratings suitable for the required circuit duty.